springload/pattern-library/README.md

 ## Installation

 1. Check out the project.
-2. Run `pip install requirements.txt` in the project root.
+2. Run `pip install -r requirements.txt` in the project root.

 In `PROJECT/settings.py`: